 In the left-side navigation tree of the domain name, click Origin Fetch.

-In the Range Origin Fetch section, click Modify.
+On the Origin Fetch tab, find the Range Origin Fetch section and click Modify.

-Set the Range Origin Fetch parameter to Do Not Enable Range Origin Fetch, Match Client, or Enable Range Origin Fetch (Recommended for Large File Delivery).
+Based on the parameter descriptions in the following table, set Range Origin Fetch to Do Not Enable Range Origin Fetch, Match Client, or Enable Range Origin Fetch (Recommended for Large File Delivery).

-If you select Match Client or Enable Range Origin Fetch (Recommended for Large File Delivery), you can set the Shard Size parameter.
-Default value: 512 KB.
+If you select Match Client or Enable Range Origin Fetch (Recommended for Large File Delivery) for Range Origin Fetch, you can set the Shard Size.
+The default shard size is 512 KB.

 Range Origin Fetch